Portfolio UX / UI

 • Streamline stakeholder review flow by unifying dashboard patterns

-• Establish visual + structural consistency for easier cross-team interpretation
+• Establish visual and structural consistency for easier cross-team interpretation

 • Empower internal "Power Users" with best practices and layout templates